 The Entrance to the Geomineral Museum is always free of charge.

-29. Museum of Natural Sciences
+29. Find the replica of a dinosaur at the Museum of Natural Sciences

 Madrid’s Museum of Natural Sciences is definitely not one of the boring kind.
 In case you were rolling your eyes when you just saw it on my list.
 This museum specializes in showing the natural diversity our planet has.
 The most interesting pieces it has are the replica of a Diplodocus and the Stone Garden.